stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

   An acute terror now rose within me, for here were anomalies which nothing normal could well explain.
-These rats, if not the creatures of a madness which I shared with the cats alone, must be burrowing and sliding in Roman walls I had thought to be of solid limestone blocks&nbsp;.&nbsp;.&nbsp;. unless perhaps the action of water through more than seventeen centuries had eaten winding tunnels which rodent bodies had worn clear and ample.&nbsp;.&nbsp;.&nbsp;.
+These rats, if not the creatures of a madness which I shared with the cats alone, must be burrowing and sliding in Roman walls I had thought to be of solid limestone blocks . . . unless perhaps the action of water through more than seventeen centuries had eaten winding tunnels which rodent bodies had worn clear and ample. . . .
 But even so, the spectral horror was no less; for if these were living vermin why did not Norrys hear their disgusting commotion?
 Why did he urge me to watch Nigger-Man and listen to the cats outside, and why did he guess wildly and vaguely at what could have aroused them?